 1. Improved component discoverability

 A UI component explorer solves the problem I described in the introduction to this article.
-It doesn’t matter whether you’re given the task of creating a component from a visual design or textual specification.
-You can use the component explorer to minimize the time spent on exploring the library of existing components in search of the one that you might reuse.
+It doesn’t matter whether you're given the task of creating a component from a visual design or textual specification.
+You can use the component explorer to minimize the time spent on exploring the UI component library in search of the one that you might reuse.

 The ultimate form of documentation is always the source code itself.
 However, understanding it deeply enough to use the component correctly takes a lot of time.
 Seeing the prescribed usage examples in the component explorer allows developers to spend less time on getting to know the component before using it.
 If analyzing the source code is still necessary, it’s easier when you have already seen how it looks and behaves.